DoubleCheck0001/rust-minecraft-proxy/README.md

 - Basic anti-bot system

 ## Disclaimer
 This is a relatively new fork and is not yet ready for production.
-You can follow the below instructions to get an instance running, but there is a high chance of the structure of the project and configuration changing.
+You can follow the instructions below to get an instance running, but there is a high chance of the structure of the project and configuration changing.
 Once the project has reached a point where I feel it is ready for a release, such release will be created on this repository.
+This project also serves as a way for me to learn Rust, so I am by no means a Rust developer yet.
+If there's anything that can be done better, feel free to fork and submit a pull request as well as add me on discord (DoubleCheck#0001) for code suggestions.

 ## Usage